Southern Shores Field Service Council

 Southern Shores Field Service Council is a field service council of the Michigan Crossroads Council.

 History

 2012 Merger

-The Scouting program in the Lower Peninsula of Michigan saw drastic drop in membership beginning in the early 2000s.
+The Scouting program in the Lower Peninsula of Michigan saw a drastic drop in membership beginning in the early 2000s.
 The decrease in population was due to the economy in Michigan and the resulting out-migration of population, jobs and industry.
 The Area 2 Project was created in 2010 and studied the impact on Scouting and presented the Crossroads Recommendation, which proposed that the ten councils in Michigan merge into one large council.
 As a result, in 2012, four field service councils were created consisting of former councils.

 The Southern Shores Field Service Council is the result of a merger between the Great Sauk Trail Council and Southwest Michigan Council.

 2020 Merger

-In 2020, Michigan Crossroads Council made a decision to merge their Field Service Councils to create one central Council.
+In 2020, the Michigan Crossroads Council made a decision to merge its Field Service Councils to create one central Council.

 Organization

 The council is administratively divided into districts: